reduxframework/docs/docs/guides/advanced/using-another-icon-web-font.md

 ---

 # Using Another Icon Web Font
 Redux uses Elusive Icons in our panel.
-Why? @aristath, a good friend of the Redux team designed the icon pack.
-As a result, we can use any icon we want.
 We understand our choice in icon pack may not match or suit everyone's needs.
 This is why we've made it easy to add a new icon pack.
 Here's how:

 ```php